karini925/VORF/README.md

 ## Datasets

-We applied our tool as well the assembler [IVA](https://github.com/sanger-pathogens/iva) to nine samples across three viruses: COVID-19, HIV and Lassa.
+We applied our tool as well as the assembler called [IVA](https://github.com/sanger-pathogens/iva) to nine samples across three viruses: COVID-19, HIV and Lassa.
 All these are RNA viruses and were downloaded from the [VGEA manuscript](https://figshare.com/articles/dataset/VGEA_A_snakemake_pipeline_for_RNA_virus_genome_assembly_from_next_generation_sequencing_data/13009997/3).
 An example dataset from COVID-19 is available in our repository [here](data).
 A summary of all nine samples is available [here](https://docs.google.com/spreadsheets/d/1zvgPzrfHkJR6LYx6D1xI5kHnIWBcRBKIrzlMGILYPk4/edit?usp=sharing).

 ## Processing of raw reads

-This includes running QC on reads in fastq files, aligning them to the human reference and keeping only those that do not align.
+The data we downloaded from VGEA contained BAM files with unaligned reads.
+We first split BAM files into forward and reverse fastq files.
+We then ran some QC on the reads, aligned them to the human reference and kept only those that did not align.
 All this processing is summarized in the following script: [full_processing_pipeline.sh](processing/full_processing_pipeline.sh).
 All processing scripts were run one at a time on all BAM files in parallel.

 ## Assembly algorithm